2019 Bernice Jones Festival

 Location of Festival & Honor's Recital: Gustavus Adolphus College in St. Peter, Minnesota

 The Application Fee is $20 per student.
 This fee also covers the student, teacher, family members and guests for a noon luncheon.
 Students are encouraged to apply for Grant-in-Aid which can cover up to half of this fee.
 The Grant-in-Aid application can be found on this website.

-Teachers must be a member of MVMTA.
+Teachers DO NOT have be a members of MVMTA.
+But we encourage all teachers to benefit from membership in our organization.
 Annual dues are $30 which includes all monthly meetings and guest speakers (see Meeting Schedule).

 Dues may be sent to: